Renasant (RNST)

 This is why we consider tangible book value per share (TBVPS) the most important metric to track for banks.
 TBVPS represents the real, liquid net worth per share of a bank, excluding intangible assets that have debatable value upon liquidation.
 On the other hand, EPS is often distorted by mergers and flexible loan loss accounting.
 TBVPS provides clearer performance insights.

-Renasant’s TBVPS grew at a tepid 3.4% annual clip over the last five years.
-However, TBVPS growth has accelerated recently, growing by 4.5% annually over the last two years from $21.76 to $23.77 per share.
+Renasant’s TBVPS grew at a tepid 3.6% annual clip over the last five years.
+The last two years show a similar trajectory as TBVPS grew by 3.7% annually from $22.92 to $24.65 per share.

-Over the next 12 months, Consensus estimates call for Renasant’s TBVPS to grow by 10.7% to $26.32, solid growth rate.
+Over the next 12 months, Consensus estimates call for Renasant’s TBVPS to grow by 10.5% to $27.25, mediocre growth rate.

 9. Balance Sheet Assessment